What is an Experience Modification Rate (EMR), and why does it matter?

 Make sure that every employee who follows safety rules knows that you’re pleased with them.
 Gift cards and bonuses might add a bit more to your budget now, but they’re a good investment: An excellent culture of safety at your small business will almost certainly lower your Experience Modification Rate—and save you lots of money (and stress!) in the long run.

-Okay, that’s what you need to know about your mod rate—and how to keep it low so you can save on workers’ comp.
+Okay, that’s what you need to know about your mod rate—and how to keep it low so you can save on workers’ comp insurance costs.
 We hope this was helpful.
 Remember, you can get an estimated workers’ comp rate for your small business here—it only takes 60 seconds and it’s super easy.